decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 ## Recovery

 >[!NOTE]
-> This section of the is only applicable to Decred, Bitcoin and Litecoin wallets.
+> This section is only applicable to Decred, Bitcoin and Litecoin wallets.

-If a neutrino wallet is corrupted, the [dexc.log](#location-of-application-and-log-files) may have a message similiar to:
+If a neutrino wallet is corrupted, the [dexc.log](#location-of-application-and-log-files) may have a message similar to:

 ``
 [ERR] CORE: Unable to connect to btc wallet (start and sync wallets BEFORE starting dex!):